dougfraga/dougfraga/README.md

-### Almost a Ph.D. in physical oceanography who discovered a passion for programming when developing Python scripts for data analysis. 🤔
+### Ph.D. in physical oceanography who discovered a passion for programming when developing Python scripts for data analysis. 🤔

-🌱 I’m currently learning about the fascinating world of web development!
+🌱 I’m currently learning about the fascinating world of machine learning!